VM recovery includes the following methods:

 Instant Recovery helps improve recovery time objectives (RTO), minimize disruption and downtime of production workloads.
 However, Instant Recovery provides for VMs “temporary spares” with limited I/O performance.
 To provide the recovered VMs full I/O performance, you must finalize Instant Recovery — migrate the recovered VMs to production environment.
 If you do not want to migrate the recovered VM, you can stop publishing it.
 This removes the recovered VM.

 Use Instant Recovery for tier 1 VMs with little tolerance for business interruption and downtime.
-Besides disaster recovery matters, Instant VM Recovery can also be used for testing purposes.
+Besides disaster recovery matters, Instant Recovery can also be used for testing purposes.

 - Instant Recovery to Microsoft Hyper-V — to instantly recover workloads directly from compressed and deduplicated backup files as Microsoft Hyper-V VMs.
 In many respects, this method is similar to Instant Recovery to VMware vSphere.

 - Instant Recovery to Nutanix AHV — to instantly recover workloads directly from compressed and deduplicated backup files as Nutanix AHV VMs.
 Note that to restore to Nutanix AHV, you must install Nutanix AHV Plug-in on the backup server.
 For more information, see the Installation section in the Veeam Backup for Nutanix AHV User Guide.